awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/GettingStartedTutorial.md

 1. Choose **Next**\.

-   The **Configure settings** page appears, allowing you to configure network settings and giving you options for launching On\-Demand and Spot Instances across multiple instance types \(if you chose a launch template\)\.
+   The **Choose instance launch options** page appears, giving you options for launching On\-Demand and Spot Instances \(if you chose a launch template\) and allowing you to choose the VPC network settings you want the Auto Scaling group to use\.

-1. \[Launch template only\] Keep **Purchase options and instance types** set to **Adhere to the launch template**\.

-1. Keep **Network** set to the default VPC for your chosen AWS Region, or select your own VPC\.
+1. In the **Network** section, keep **VPC** set to the default VPC for your chosen AWS Region, or select your own VPC\.
 The default VPC is automatically configured to provide internet connectivity to your instance\.
 This VPC includes a public subnet in each Availability Zone in the Region\.

-1. For **Subnet**, choose a subnet from each Availability Zone that you want to include\.
+1. For **Availability Zones and subnets**, choose a subnet from each Availability Zone that you want to include\.
 Use subnets in multiple Availability Zones for high availability\.

+1. \[Launch template only\] In the **Instance type requirements** section, use the default setting \(do not override the launch template\) to simplify this step\.
+For this tutorial, you will launch only one On\-Demand Instance using the instance type specified in your launch template\.

 1. Keep the rest of the defaults for this tutorial and choose **Skip to review**\.
 **Note**